ibm-cloud-docs/pattern-migrate-os-virtualization/how-to.md

 {{site.data.keyword.attribute-definition-list}}

-# Deploying the OpenShift Virtualization Operator
+# Deploying the Red Hat OpenShift Virtualization Operator
 {: #unique-id}

-You can migrate VMWare workloads from on-premises, co-located or IBM Cloud Classic, using the IBM Cloud OpenShift Virtualization operator and Migration Toolkit for Virtualization operator. {: shortdesc}
+You can migrate VMWare workloads from on-premises, colocated, or IBM Cloud Classic, by using the IBM Cloud Red Hat OpenShift Virtualization operator and Migration Toolkit for Virtualization operator. {: shortdesc}

 ## Before you begin
 {: #unique-id-2}